Cowboy Church Bass

 virgin will conceive a child.
 She will give birth to a son and we'll call him

-prince of peace.
+everlasting father, prince of peace.
 That's not like a warrior?
-Does it sound like a general?
+Does it sound

+like a general?
 Strong.
 Come, come, take back what's his.
 He did come back.
-He did take work

-back for it, to see it?
-With love, and kindness, and healing, and sacrifice.
 He

+did take work back for it, to see it?
+With love, and kindness, and healing, and

-Sadducees, the guys that were educated.
-They didn't get it, most of them.
-I
+Pharisees, the Sadducees, the guys that were educated.
+They didn't get it, most

-mean, there are a few of them did.
+of them.
+I mean, there are a few of them did.
 Most of them didn't get it.
-They had this
+They

 You know, we were talking